 Start the seeds in CowPots or medium sized coir pots.
 Culantro is a biennial plant with a central taproot, so it does not transplant well.
 The strategy is to transplant its whole root system as needed.
 Start seeds indoors about eight weeks before the last frost date.
 That’s early February on the west coast.
 This tropical herb requires warm soil.
 Optimal temperature for germination: 26°C (80°F).
 Seeds should sprout in 14-28 days.

 Sow the tiny seeds on the surface of pre-moistened, sterilized seed starting mix.
 Using bottom heat speeds germination.
-Do not transplant until all risk of frost is well over.
+Do not transplant until night time temperatures are consistently 10°C (50°F) or higher.
 Keep the planting medium quite moist.
 Aim for an ultimate spacing of one plant per one gallon pot, or three plants per five gallon pot.

 Rich, moist, well-drained soil in a warm location is best.
 Culantro thrives in full sun, but there seems to be some consensus among growers that it will be more productive over a longer period if grown in partial shade.
 The leaves grow larger and more tender this way.